purijatin/njexl_wiki/01-Language-Features.md

 But then clearly one needs to do null check, string type check etc.

-## Anonymous Functions and Lambda's.
+## Anonymous Functions and Lambda's

 Do not worry.
 We are not geeks.
 We are way too practical - and hence we actually use it in a way people understand what it is.
 Inside any for-loop one generally runs a condition and does something extra.
 It would be good if the for loop becomes implicit and then one can only write the condition and the extra thing.